 Inpatient Treatment Program

 If your condition is severe, your doctor may recommend inpatient treatment.
 For this option, you reside within the rehab center where you receive constant monitoring and counseling.
 Such facilities create a very supportive environment that facilitates recovery.
 You will first have to undergo a medication detoxification to cleanse your body.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 During your stay, you will attend individual and group therapy sessions to address the thoughts and feelings that promoted drug use.

 Patients also follow a daily schedule that involves physical exercises, chores, educational programs, and psychotherapy sessions.
 The main aim here is to help the patients lead a drug-free life, which aids in psychosis recovery.
 Depending on how you respond to medication and therapy and your ability to meet the set goals, your doctor will decide whether you can move to less intensive treatment or continue with the inpatient program.